I have a puzzle for you: when would use him/her/them vs himself/herself/themselves? Can you ever swap one out for the other?

 Our solution is going to be rooted in the tree structure of our sentences.
 Often with trees we use relationships like “parent”, “child”, “sibling”, “cousin”, etc… The relationship we need here is just a tad richer — c-command.

-(Informal) Node A c-commands its siblings and all of their decendents.
+(Informal) Node A c-commands its siblings and all of

 (Formal) Node A c-commands node B if every node branching dominating A also dominates B, and neither A nor B dominates the other.